Seebass22/linux_notes/general.md

 %% convert octal to hexadecimal echo "obase=16; ibase=8; octal-number-here" | bc

-%%find keycodes and and key symbols xev
+%% find keycodes and and key symbols xev

+%% sort by 2nd field
+sort -k 2

+%% format as a table
+column -t